The Complex Commercial Litigation Law Review: Spain

 - appearing in court represented by a court agent and a counsel: in claims where the amount is lower than €2,000, the parties may appear before the court on their own.

 ii Commercial courts

-In Spain, there are specialised commercial courts that hear cases relating to insolvency law, unfair competition, industrial property, intellectual property and advertising, claims brought pursuant to corporate law (particularly, those claims based on Corporate Enterprises Act provisions), transport matters, maritime law and collective actions on general contracting conditions.
+In Spain, there are specialised commercial courts that hear cases relating to insolvency law, unfair competition, industrial property, intellectual property and advertising, corporate law (particularly, claims based on the provisions of the Corporate Enterprises Act), transport matters, maritime law and collective actions on general contracting conditions.
 Any other matters regarding commercial transactions are heard by civil courts.
-This means that disputes over commercial transactions will normally be heard in civil courts (for example, claims related to the breach of SPA contracts).
+This means that disputes over commercial transactions will normally be heard in civil courts (e.g., claims related to the breach of contracts under the Procedural Law).

 iii Jurisdiction clauses